alysivji/finite-state-machine/README.md

     return machine.state == "off"
 ```

-Can also specify an `on_error` parameter when the transition function
+Can also specify an `on_error` parameter to handle situations
-raises an exception:
+where the transition function raises an exception:

 ```python
     @transition(source="off", target="on", on_error="failed")